fractal-net/fractal/README.md

 You have now installed Fractal.
 You can now run a prover or verifier.

-# Why use a Redundant Deterministic Verification Network?
+# Why use a Homogeneous Inference Network?
-Inspiration for Redundant Determinisitic Verification Networks came from Manifold Labs' TARGON and can be read about here: (https://github.com/manifold-inc/targon/tree/main).
+Inspiration for Homogeneous Inference Networks came from Manifold Labs' TARGON and can be read about here: (https://github.com/manifold-inc/targon/tree/main).
 Fractal is adopting the framework of Provers and Verifiers and implementing text-to-video generation.
 Redundant verification networks are gamification-resistant-- a critical start to improving the resiliency of the Bittensor network.
 By solving gamification, these networks allow for optimizations to be built around real compute-- starting with edge-node inference.
 Fractal is working to develop and implement routing mechanisms that optimize inference response speeds.
 This will be critical to gaining end-user adoption in a scalable way on the Bittensor network.
 In a world where hundreds of apps are being built on Bittensor, and hundreds of thousands (or millions) of user requests are being sent to subnets, the network must minimize response times.

 ## Role of a Prover
 A prover is a node that is responsible for generating a output from a query, private input, and a deterministic sampling params.